-To prevent acute insufficiency in a patient on long-term steroids with an intercurrent illness, e.g. infection then:
+To prevent acute insufficiency in a patient on long-term steroids consider the following:

-- Surgical procedures involving a general anaesthetic – consult with the anaesthetist.
+- Prior to surgical procedures involving a general anaesthetic – consult with the anaesthetist

 - If considering cessation of long-term glucocorticoid, a gradual slow reduction will be needed.
-Consider SST when down to prednisolone ≤5mg, hydrocortisone ≤20mg, or dexamethasone ≤0.5mg. on the morning of SST omit steroid dose until test is completed (Note: hydrocortisone will be detected in the cortisol assay).
+Consider performing a SST when down to prednisolone ≤5mg, hydrocortisone ≤20mg, or dexamethasone ≤0.5mg.
+On the morning of SST, omit the usual corticosteroid dose until test is completed (Note: hydrocortisone will be detected in the cortisol assay).
 Any queries should be directed to the local Endocrine Team.